yjg30737/pyqt-openai/README.md

 The OpenAI model this package uses is the <a href="https://platform.openai.com/docs/models/gpt-3-5">gpt-3.5-turbo</a> model(which is nearly as functional as <b>ChatGPT</b>) by default.
 You can use gpt-4 as well.

-Latest model such as gpt-3.5-turbo-0613 is also available

-Image generation feature(DALL-E and Stable Diffusion) available since v0.1.4.
+Image generation feature(DALL-E and Stable Diffusion) is also available.

 <b>Stable Diffusion</b> used [DreamStudio API](https://dreamstudio.ai/).
 This is not entirely free like stable-diffusion-webgui.